 HDFS & YARN: The core of Hadoop

-The core components of HDP are Hadoop Distributed Fileystem (HDFS) and YARN.
+The core components of HDP are Hadoop Distributed File System (HDFS) and YARN.
 HDFS provides the scalable, fault-tolerant, cost-efficient storage for big data and YARN provides the resource management and pluggable architecture for enabling a wide variety of data access methods.
 YARN is the architectural center of Hadoop that enables you to process data simultaneously in multiple ways.

 Data Access